lebdaaomar/CVCraftAI/VERCEL_DEPLOY.md

 ## How This Deployment Works

-The updated configuration makes several adjustments for Vercel:
+The updated configuration uses a simplified approach with Vercel:

-1. **Modified `vercel.json`**:
+1. **Simplified `vercel.json`**:
-   - Specifies the build command and output directory
+   - Uses a single build setup with the standalone server.js file
-   - Configures route handling for both API calls and frontend pages
+   - Routes all requests through server.js which handles both the API and serving the frontend
-   - Allocates adequate memory and execution time for PDF generation
+   - Eliminates the need for complex route configuration or separate frontend builds

 2. **PDF Generation Adaptation**:
    - For Vercel: PDFs are generated in the `/tmp` directory and sent directly in the response